 Sonnet’s lineup of computer peripherals and accessories is definitely more work than play.
 So it’s a logical progression for Sonnet to build an external GPU solution for professionals.
 The criteria is straightforward; it needs to be reliable with effective cooling and no distracting add-ons, intentional or otherwise.

-Priced at $299, the Sonnet Breakaway Box is an eGPU enclosure whose single purpose is to provide graphics performance boost through its sole Thunderbolt 3 port.
+$299 $249 for the 350W unit, the Sonnet Breakaway Box is an eGPU enclosure whose single purpose is to provide graphics performance boost through its sole Thunderbolt 3 port.
 For first impressions and additional photos, check out the unboxing post.
 The two components of this enclosure worth paying close attention to are the PSU and the main cooling fan.
 Both are built by Akasa, a supplier of thermal solutions to the electronics industry.
 The power supply is a 350W SFX unit.
 It’s custom-made to have one 24-pin main power cable, one 6-pin PCIe cable, and one 6-pin + 2 PCIe cable.

 The 120mm fan is rated for 6.9 -16.05 dB(A), with 10 dB being the noise of a pin dropping.
 Airflow is routed out of the enclosure space behind the GPU and in front of the PSU.
 This main cooling fan is inaudible to my ears when a powerful graphics card is in use.
 Another cool aspect of the thermal control system is the fan bracket.
 It’s very sturdy which helps prevent vibration.